tomiacannondale/era_ja/README.md

 ## License

 MIT License.
-For more imformation, please see LICENSE.
+For more information, please see LICENSE.